 - e.
 A copy of this Credits Manual. - f.
-Request for telephonic communication to the Screen Credits Administrator by each member of the Arbitration Committee, indicating each arbiter's determination of writing credit, with confirmation of this decision to follow in writing.
+Request for telephonic communication to the Television Credits Administrator by each member of the Arbitration Committee, indicating each arbiter's determination of writing credit, with confirmation of this decision to follow in writing.

 Each member of the Arbitration Committee reads all the material submitted independent of the other two arbiters and makes a decision based on the guidelines for determining credits.
-In determining relative contributions, the Arbitration Committee bases its determination on what material was actually used, not the Committee's personal preference of one script over another.

-Upon reaching a decision, each member of the Arbitration Committee shall telephone it to both the Credit Arbitration Consultant and Screen Credits Administrator.
+In determining relative contribution, the Arbitration Committee bases its determination on what material was actually used, not the Committee's personal preference of one script over another.
+Upon reaching a decision, each member of the Arbitration Committee shall telephone it to the Television Credits Administrator and confirm it in writing with a summation of the reasons for his/her decision.
+The majority decision shall be accepted as final and communicated by the Television Credits Administrator to all interested parties.